How to Give Your AI Offline Access to Wikipedia

 Once installed, they work immediately.
 No restart needed.
 You can enable or disable individual packs, and delete them if you need the disk space back.

-How they work in practice
+How do knowledge packs work in practice?

 You don't need to do anything special.
 Just ask questions normally.